-Today, Rogier and I went sea kayaking in Cape Broyle.
-It was an organized trip for all experience levels, and the experience level of our group was somewhere just below sea level: exactly right for me.
-The enthusiastic trip guides placed every ‘couple’ into the kayaks, but because of my extra-large/extra-long size we were the last to hit the water after they squeezed me in the biggest kayak on the lot (which they called the Titanic…).
+Today, Rogier and I went sea kayaking in the bay north of Cape Broyle Head Path.
+It was an organized trip (Stan Cook) for all experience levels, and the experience level of our tour group was somewhere just below sea level: exactly right for us.

-The first hour was great, we saw lots of jellyfish, urchins and starfish.
-But after that initial hour the little paddling engine in front of me started to sputter.
-It made whinging complaining noises and the only way to keep it quiet was to paddle harder myself, easing the engine with lessened stress to its systems.
+The first hour was great, we saw lots of jellyfish, urchins and starfish, and I had a blast taking pictures of everything above and below the water.
+After that point the little paddling-engine in front of me started to sputter.
+It made complaining noises and the only way to keep it quiet was to paddle harder myself:

-The guides showed us the inner part of the bay at Cape Broyle, which has an interesting topography.
-Above you can see the Roaring Falls of Destruction (don’t get too close!), a little later we passed the Caves of Certain Death and various other precarious cliffs and risky rocks along the Shoreline of Desperation.
+The guides showed us lots of interesting places around the bay.
+Above you can see the Roaring Falls of Destruction (don’t get too close!), a little later we passed the Caves of Certain Death and many other precarious cliffs and risky rocks along the Shoreline of Desperation.

 While the scenery and waterfalls were certainly beautiful, they were not as exciting as the close whale encounters we were hoping to get.

 In the end, the unique views of the East Coast Trail and the kayak experience itself made it all worth it though, and I’m thinking of returning when Rogier visits again or when icebergs are in the bay.